 2. Plano’s live music scene is on point.

 4. The arts in Plano are stronger than ever before.
 Catch a performance from the Plano Symphony Orchestra or Plano Community Band.
 There is also bound to be a theatrical performance offered every weekend of the year from either Art Centre Theatre, Rover Dramawerks, and Plano Children’s Theatre.
 Tour art exhibits at Ten 20 Gallery, the Plano Art Association, or at the ArtCentre of Plano.

-6. Plano is a foodie’s paradise with a robust variety of dining.
+6. Yelp named Plano the fourth best city for foodies in 2019!
+Plano is a foodie’s paradise with a robust variety of dining.
 With over 1,000 restaurants in this city, it will for sure be hard to narrow it down.
 Check out our three-day weekend foodie’s guide to Plano to help you plan your dining adventure on your next visit.

-7. Plano’s newest and most colorful attraction, the Crayola Experience at The Shops at Willow Bend, opened this spring and is an amazing place where visitors can explore the 60,000 square foot attraction that Parents Magazine calls one of the “Top 10 Trips to Take Before Your Kid Turns 10.”
+7. Plano’s most colorful attraction, the Crayola Experience at The Shops at Willow Bend is an amazing place where where kids and adults alike can explore the 60,000 square foot attraction that Parents Magazine calls one of the “Top 10 Trips to Take Before Your Kid Turns 10.”

-8. Plano is known as the Hot Air Balloon Capital of Texas thanks to the Plano Balloon Festival held every September for almost four decades.
+8. Plano is known as the Hot Air Balloon Capital of Texas thanks to the Plano Balloon Festival held every September for 40 years!

-9. Legacy West is home to the North American headquarters of Toyota and FedEx Office as well as the regional headquarters for JPMorgan Chase and Liberty Mutual with more than 20,000 employees, making it one of the largest new job centers in the state.
+9. Legacy West is home to the North American headquarters of Toyota, Boeing, and FedEx Office as well as the regional headquarters for JPMorgan Chase and Liberty Mutual with more than 20,000 employees, making it one of the largest new job centers in the state.

 11. At 800 acres, Oak Point Park has 3.5 miles of concrete trails and 5 miles of soft trails along Rowlett Creek.